awsdocs/aws-organizations-docs/doc_source/org_troubleshoot_policies.md

 ### Policy document exceeds maximum size<a name="scptoolong"></a>

 The maximum size of an SCP document is 5,120 bytes\.
-This limit includes all characters, including white space\.
-To reduce the size of your SCP if you approach the limit, you can remove all white space characters \(such as spaces and line breaks\) that are outside quotation marks\.
+This maximum size includes all characters, including white space\.
+To reduce the size of your SCP, you can remove all white space characters \(such as spaces and line breaks\) that are outside quotation marks\.